 Medium sized and all dark blue with yellow facial markings.

 Key identification features:

 - Face light yellowish brown, dark brown and black.
 Labium pale yellow with wide central black stripe.
 Labrum black.
 Anteclypeus light creamy to brown.
 Postclypeus dark brown at back, light yellow brown at sides.
 Frons dark brown in front, light yellowish brown at sides.
 Frons above and top of head dimpled, metallic bluish purple

 - Eyes dark purplish brown, lighter below.

 - Both sexes the last Ax vein is mostly incomplete.
-This may vary from specimen to specimen where one wing Ax vein may be complete (probably the left) Pterostigmas brownish black, 3 mm.
+This may vary from specimen to specimen where one wing Ax vein may be complete (probably the right wing) Pterostigmas brownish black, 3 mm.

 - Yellowish with black markings.

 - Abdomen with narrow black stripe running along its top.

 - Wings each slightly smoky around nodus and tip, hindwings with small basal splash.

 - Pterostigmas yellowish brown, becoming dark brown with age.